MariMueller/MariMueller/README.md

 - 💞️ I’m looking to collaborate on anything I can.
 - 📫 How to reach me: https://www.linkedin.com/in/maritraduz/
 - 😄 Pronouns: she, her.
-- ⚡ Fun fact: don't know a fun fact.
+- ⚡ Fun fact: don't have a fun fact.

 <!---
 MariMueller/MariMueller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.